 Hi!
 My name is Alexander Konstantin.
 This is my first year teaching at Nottingham Elementary School.
 But, this is not my first year here at Nottingham.
 I am thrilled to be teaching at the school I attended as a child (class of 2005)!
 I’ve been working with children for over ten years at The Congressional School in Falls Church.
 I am ready and excited to begin my career as a teacher in the community that raised me.
 I’m a big DC sports fan, I’m passionate about competitive drum and bugle corps, and I love reading about military history.
 I cannot wait to meet you and your family!

 HI!
 I’m Ms. Arnett!
-I have been teaching for 12 years now and found myself at Nottingham this year!
+I began teaching in 2008 and found myself at Nottingham in 2019!
 I graduated from West Virginia University (where I was also a cheerleader) with a dual masters in Child Development/Family Studies and Elementary Education and I also have a masters of education in Reading.
-I grew up in western Maryland and moved to the area five years ago.
+I grew up in western Maryland and moved to the area in 2015.
 In my spare time I enjoy playing with my fur-baby, Ottis, continuing my passion of cheerleading through the non-profit I co-founded called Cheer DC, and reading!
-I am thrilled to be at Nottingham this year and I’m looking forward to a year full of FUN and LEARNING!
+I am thrilled to continue at Nottingham and I’m looking forward to a year full of FUN and LEARNING!